+Issuer

+Securities Offered

+Maturity

+Interest

+Ranking

+Conversion

-Issuer Fluidigm Corporation, a Delaware corporation.
-Securities Offered \$175,000,000 aggregate principal amount of % Convertible Senior Note due 2034 (plus up to an additional \$26,250,000 aggregate principal amount the underwriter's option to cover over-allotments).
-Maturity February 1, 2034, unless earlier redeemed, repurchased or converted.
-Interest % per year, payable semi-annually in arrears on February 1 and August 1 of each year, beginning on August 1, 2014.
+Fluidigm Corporation, a Delaware corporation.

+\$175,000,000 aggregate principal amount of 2.75% Convertible Senior Notes due 2034 (plus up to an additional \$26,250,000 aggregate principal amount at the underwriter's option to cover over-allotments).

+February 1, 2034, unless earlier redeemed, repurchased or converted.

+2.75% per year, payable semi-annually in arrears on February 1 and August 1 of each year, beginning on August 1, 2014.
 In certain circumstances, we will pay additional interest, if any, at our election as the sole remedy relating to the failure to comply with our reporting obligations as described under "Description of Notes - Events of Default."

-Ranking The notes will: be our general unsecured obligations; rank equal in right of payment with our other senior unsecured indebtedness; rank senior in right of payment to any indebtedness that is contractually subordinated to the notes; be effectively subordinated to all of our existing or future secured indebtedness to the extent of the value of the collateral securing such indebtedness; and • be structurally subordinated to the claims of our subsidiaries' creditors, including trade creditors.
-Conversion Holders may surrender their notes for conversion at any time prior to the close of business on the business day immediately preceding the stated maturity date.
-The initial conversion rate for the notes will be shares of our common stock for each \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$ per share of our common stock).
+The notes will:

+- be our general unsecured obligations; - rank equal in right of payment with our other senior unsecured indebtedness; - rank senior in right of payment to any indebtedness that is contractually subordinated to the notes; - be effectively subordinated to all of our existing or future secured indebtedness to the extent of the value of the collateral securing such indebtedness; and - be structurally subordinated to the claims of our subsidiaries' creditors, including trade creditors.

+Holders may surrender their notes for conversion at any time prior to the close of business on the business day immediately preceding the stated maturity date.

+The initial conversion rate for the notes will be 17.8750 shares of our common stock for each \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$55.94 per share of our common stock).